mobiledgex/edge-cloud-doc/developer/tools/mcctl-guides/mcctl-reference/metric-and-usage-commands/index.md

 ```

-### Client API Usage Metrics
+## Client API Usage Metrics

 ```
-$ mcctl --addr [https://console.mobiledgex.net](https://console.mobiledgex.net) metrics clientapiusage
+$ mcctl metrics clientapiusage
-Error: missing required args: region selector
 Usage: mcctl metrics clientapiusage [flags] [args]

 Required Args:
   region       Region name
   selector     Comma separated list of metrics to view.
 Currently only "api" is supported.

 Optional Args:
-  appname       App name
-  appvers       App version
-  app-org       Organization or Company name of the App cluster       Cluster name cluster-org   Organization or Company Name that a Cluster is used by cloudlet      Name of the cloudlet cloudlet-org  Company or Organization name of the cloudlet method        Api call method, one of: FindCloudlet, PlatformFindCloudlet, RegisterClient, VerifyLocation cellid        Cell tower Id(experimental) limit         Display the last X metrics numsamples    Display X samples spaced out evenly over start and end times starttime     Time to start displaying stats from in RFC3339 format (ex.
+  limit        Display the last X metrics numsamples   Display X samples spaced out evenly over start and end times starttime    Time to start displaying stats from in RFC3339 format (ex.
 2002-12-31T15:00:00Z) endtime      Time up to which to display stats in RFC3339 format (ex.
-2002-12-31T10:00:00-05:00) startage      Relative age from now of search range start (default 48h) endage        Relative age from now of search range end (default 0)
+2002-12-31T10:00:00-05:00) startage     Relative age from now of search range start (default 48h) endage       Relative age from now of search range end (default 0) appname      App name appvers      App version apporg       Organization or Company name of the App cloudlet     Name of the cloudlet cloudletorg  Company or Organization name of the cloudlet dmecloudlet  Cloudlet name where DME is running dmeorg       Operator org where DME is running method       Api call method, one of: FindCloudlet, PlatformFindCloudlet, RegisterClient, VerifyLocation

-Flags:
-  -h, --help   help for clientapiusage

 ```

-### Client Cloudlet API Usage
+## Client Cloudlet API Usage

 ```
-$ mcctl --addr [https://console.mobiledgex.net](https://console.mobiledgex.net) metrics clientcloudletusage
+$ mcctl metrics  clientcloudletusage
-Error: missing required args: selector region cloudlet-org
 Usage: mcctl metrics clientcloudletusage [flags] [args]

 Required Args:
   region           Region name
-  cloudlet-org     Company or Organization name of the cloudlet selector         Comma separated list of metrics to view.
+  cloudletorg      Company or Organization name of the cloudlet selector         Comma separated list of metrics to view.
 Available metrics: "latency", "deviceinfo"

 Optional Args:
-  cloudlet         Name of the cloudlet locationtile     Location tile.
+  limit            Display the last X metrics numsamples       Display X samples spaced out evenly over start and end times starttime        Time to start displaying stats from in RFC3339 format (ex.
+2002-12-31T15:00:00Z) endtime          Time up to which to display stats in RFC3339 format (ex.
+2002-12-31T10:00:00-05:00) startage         Relative age from now of search range start (default 48h) endage           Relative age from now of search range end (default 0) cloudlet         Name of the cloudlet locationtile     Location tile.
 Provides the range of GPS coordinates for the location tile/square.
 Format is: "LocationUnderLongitude,LocationUnderLatitude_LocationOverLongitude,LocationOverLatitude_LocationTileLength".
 LocationUnder are the GPS coordinates of the corner closest to (0,0) of the location tile.
 LocationOver are the GPS coordinates of the corner farthest from (0,0) of the location tile.
 LocationTileLength is the length (in kilometers) of one side of the location tile square.
 Can be used for selectors: latency, deviceinfo. deviceos         Device operating system.
 Can be used for selectors: deviceinfo. devicemodel      Device model.
 Can be used for selectors: deviceinfo. devicecarrier    Device carrier.
 Can be used for selectors: latency, deviceinfo. datanetworktype  Data network type used by client device.
-Can be used for selectors: latency. limit            Display the last X metrics numsamples       Display X samples spaced out evenly over start and end times starttime        Time to start displaying stats from in RFC3339 format (ex.
-2002-12-31T15:00:00Z) endtime          Time up to which to display stats in RFC3339 format (ex.
-2002-12-31T10:00:00-05:00) startage         Relative age from now of search range start (default 48h) endage           Relative age from now of search range end (default 0)

-Flags:
-  -h, --help   help for clientcloudletusage
+Can be used for selectors: latency.

 ```

-### Cluster Level Metrics
+## Cluster Level Metrics

 ```
+$ mcctl metrics cluster
+Usage: mcctl metrics cluster [flags] [args]

 Required Args:
   region                      Region name
-  cluster-org   Organization or Company Name that a Cluster is used by selector      Comma separated list of metrics to view
+  selector                    Comma separated list of metrics to view.
+Available metrics: "cpu", "mem", "disk", "network", "tcp", "udp"

 Optional Args:
-  cluster       Cluster name
-  cloudlet-org  Company or Organization name of the cloudlet cloudlet      Name of the cloudlet last          Display the last X metrics starttime     Time to start displaying stats from endtime       Time up to which to display stats
+  limit                       Display the last X metrics numsamples                  Display X samples spaced out evenly over start and end times starttime                   Time to start displaying stats from in RFC3339 format (ex.
+2002-12-31T15:00:00Z) endtime                     Time up to which to display stats in RFC3339 format (ex.
+2002-12-31T10:00:00-05:00) startage                    Relative age from now of search range start (default 48h) endage                      Relative age from now of search range end (default 0) clusterinsts:#.cluster      Cluster name clusterinsts:#.clusterorg   Organization or Company Name that a Cluster is used by clusterinsts:#.cloudletorg  Company or Organization name of the cloudlet clusterinsts:#.cloudlet     Name of the cloudlet

 ```

-#### Data Keys
+### Data Keys

 - `time`
 - `cluster`